 The Minor in Engineering Corporate Practice (MECP) is open to all engineering undergraduates.

-For the minor, you’ll take five classes taken during your junior and senior years:
+For the minor, you’ll take five courses:

 - EG40421 or EG4442 (Integrated Engineering and Business Fundamentals)